 Main Subheading

 The famous line "Ours is not to reason why, ours is but to do and die" comes from Alfred Lord Tennyson's poem, "The Charge of the Light Brigade," published in 1854.
-The poem commemorates the disastrous charge of British light cavalry against Russian forces during the Battle of Balaclava in the Crimean War.
+Worth adding: the poem commemorates the disastrous charge of British light cavalry against Russian forces during the Battle of Balaclava in the Crimean War.
 Due to a miscommunication of orders, the Light Brigade charged directly into a heavily defended Russian artillery battery, resulting in devastating losses.

 Comprehensive Overview